Supercat Fast Ferry Corporation

-The SuperCat Fast Ferry Corporation, commonly known as SuperCat, is a shipping company that operates a fleet of high-speed catamarans (HSC) in the Philippines.
-It is now part of Chelsea Logistics Holdings Corporation.
-Supercat was previously the sister company of SuperFerry, Cebu Ferries and 2GO Travel.
-Supercat operated 7 vessels in 7 ports around the Philippines.
+The SuperCat Fast Ferry Corporation, commonly known as SuperCat, is a shipping cmpany that is owned by Chelsea Logistics & Infrastructure Holdings Corp. that operates a fleet of high-speed catamarans (HSC) in the Philippines.

-Brief history
+SuperCat was previously the sister company of SuperFerry, Cebu Ferries and 2GO Travel.

+SuperCat operates 10 vessels in 5 ports around the Philippines.

+History

 Batangas - Calapan route is one of the most important shipping routes in the Philippines.
 During the early 1990s, the route was dominated by a single large shipping company.
 Travelling during those days could take up to 3 hours and be uncomfortable.
 In 1994, Rodolfo G. Valencia, then Governor of Oriental Mindoro, invited the Aboitiz Group to ply the route.
 His intention was to bring a more convenient and faster alternative to Mindoro.
 Under the management of Universal Aboitiz Inc., M/V SuperCat 1, their pioneer vessel, traveled between Batangas and Calapan in only 45 minutes.

 SuperCat added routes throughout the Visayas Region.
 High-speed crafts became popular in the Philippines.
 In 1997, Sea Angels (owned by Negros Navigation) merged with Universal Aboitiz and Hong Kong Park View Holdings to form the Philippine Fast Ferry Corporation.
 SuperCat also acquired the 2 vessels of Waterjet Shipping Corporation (owned by Waterjet Netherlands Antilles).
-They renamed it as SuperCat 17 (former Waterjet 1, currently FastCat Ryde) and Supercat 18 (former Waterjet 2, currently FastCat Shanklin).
+They renamed it as SuperCat 17 (former Waterjet 1) and SuperCat 18 (former Waterjet 2).
 The merger was eventually dissolved in 2002 and SuperCat became solely owned by Aboitiz.
 The abolition of the WG&A merger then soon unraveled.
 SuperCat sacrificed some of its vessels and their corresponding routes in order to sustain its fast craft operations.
 SuperCat also downsized from 200 to just 100 employees.

 From the 1990s to early 2000s, all SuperCat vessels were waterjet-propelled.
 Due to economic problems, Aboitiz was forced sell ships reducing an original fleet of fourteen down to just seven.

 To cope with the soaring fuel prices, SuperCat started replacing their previous fleet with more fuel-efficient vessels.
-At present, all jet-powered SuperCat HSC vessels were replaced by more fuel efficient vessels using a simple propulsion system.
+All jet-powered SuperCat HSC vessels were replaced by more fuel efficient vessels using a simple propulsion system.